Esports platform

 Main findings that guided our designs:

-• The passion for a club can translate to esports.
+• The passion for a club usually translates to esports.

 User testing prototypes